-It wouldn’t be home to us now, anyway.
-The fourth-generation German-American would be even less at home in Germany than they are here, and the Russian Jew might not even recognize the Mount Sinai from their stories if they saw it in person.
-We’ve changed our environments, and they’ve changed us.
+It wouldn't be home to us now, anyway.
+The fourth-generation German-American would be even less at home in Germany than they are here, and the Jewish Russian might not even recognize Mount Sinai if they saw it in person.
+We've changed our environments, and they've changed us.

 I think the work now is to build attention and concern for the places in which we do live.
 Not just to learn how to get around, where to find jobs and drug stores and so on, but to invite the place itself — its physical specificity — into our deeper selves.
 To weave ourselves and our homes spiritually together.